-Revenue from Contracts with Customers is recognized upon transfer of services to the customer at an amount that reflects the consideration to which the TBG, on behalf of its unitholders, expects to be entitled in exchange for those services.
+Revenue from contracts with customer is recognized upon transfer of services to the customer at an amount that reflects the consideration to which TBG, on behalf of the unitholders, expects to be entitled in exchange for those services.

-The TBG, on behalf of the unitholders, assesses its revenue arrangements against specific criteria in order to determine if it is acting as a principal or agent.
+The TBG, on behalf of the unitholders, assesses its revenue arrangements against specific criteria in order to determine if it is acting as principal or agent.
 The TBG has concluded that it is the principal in all of its revenue arrangements.
 The following specific recognition criteria must also be met before revenue is recognized: